 Unlike the other two sections, QA is a section that has a direct link to what you have done in school and college.
-Most of the topics that are tested on the CAT have also been a part of school curriculum.
-This I feel is the biggest roadblock in front of test-takers wanting to achieve higher scores on the CAT Quant irrespective of their relationship with Quant with high Math scores during X and XII exams not having any direct correlation with ability on the CAT QA.
+Most of the topics that are tested on the CAT have also been a part of the school curriculum.
+This I feel is the biggest roadblock in front of test-takers wanting to achieve higher scores on the CAT Quant irrespective of their relationship with Quant, with high Math scores during X and XII exams not having any direct correlation with ability on the CAT QA.

 This has to do with the simple fact that test-takers never fully grasp the difference between the two formats since they are as different from each other as chalk and cheese.
 So high is my resentment for the way they taught Math in school that I can write an entire blog post on that!

 But I will try to condense my grouse to this — they never taught us to solve they taught us solutions; we never learned to solve, we memorized solutions.